 Footsteps Educational Series

 In 1996, a group of members and friends traveled to Israel and Palestine to study our biblical heritage and the roots of our faith.
 Two years later many of the same group and others went to Greece and Turkey “in the footsteps of Paul.”
 Approximately every other year since, a group of 30-some persons has traveled to study some aspect of our Christian heritage.
 In preparation for each of these trips, classes have addressed different aspects of the country to be visited.

-A Swiss Reformation Footsteps tour is planned for either 2014 or 2015, whichever suits more people.
+A Swiss Reformation Footsteps tour is planned for 2015.
 As presently envisioned, the tour will focus on sites associated with John Calvin and Ulrich Zwingli, both theologically important to UCC religious heritage.
 We will visit the Matterhorn and ride the Swiss Glacier Express train through the mountains.
 And then of course, there is Swiss chocolate.
 Main cities to be visited include Geneva, Zermatt, Chur, Lucerne, and Zurich.
 Classes and information sessions will be offered prior to the trip.